Grilled Halibut and Tomatoes with Pesto Orzo

 Gluten-free friends: Try this recipe over quinoa, brown rice, or small gluten-free pasta.

-1 to 2 bunches small tomatoes on the vine
+- 1 to 2 bunches of small tomatoes on the vine

-Drizzle fish and tomatoes with olive oil and sprinkle with salt and pepper.
-Place fish and tomatoes on grill and cook until fish easily flakes, about 3 minutes per side depending on thickness of fish.
+- Drizzle fish and tomatoes with olive oil and sprinkle with salt and pepper.
+Place fish and tomatoes on the grill and cook until fish easily flakes, about 3 minutes per side depending on the thickness of the fish.

-Divide orzo between plates and top wit a dollop of pesto.
+- Divide orzo between plates and top with a dollop of pesto.
 Place fish on top and top fish with tomatoes.
-Garnish with basil if desired. //assets.pinterest.com/js/pinit.js
+Garnish with basil if desired.

 Beautiful….like tomatoes on a vine!!!
 I adore halibut.